drewstinnett/gout/README.md

 This is just vanilla old Golang output, using the `%+v` format.

+### GoTemplate

+Use this format to parse the data in to a golang template.
+Useful for spitting data out in a more arbitrary format.
+This uses the `text/template` package to parse each item in the return slice.
+See [the example here](examples/templated-output/main.go) for full details.

 ### TSV (Tab Separated Values)

 Here be dragons, this is one I wrote.
 Intention here is to have a simple way to